Azure/azure-sdk-tools/tools/js-sdk-release-tools/docs/hlc.md

 cd azure-sdk-for-js
 hlc-code-gen --use=@autorest/typescript@6.0.0-beta.5 --readme=../azure-rest-api-specs/specification/iotspaces/resource-manager/readme.md
 ```
-hint: you can change the `readme` to yours.
+hint: you can change the `readme` to yours, and get codegen version from [NPM](https://www.npmjs.com/package/@autorest/typescript).

 ### Use Track2 Codegen to generate codes in swagger pipeline
 This command is only used in swagger pipeline.